vladyg/brother_ql_web/README.md

 **Remarks:**

 Added functionality:
 *- Originally the text can be aligned at left, right or at center, but the whole text segment is printed centered to the label.
-It has been added possability to align the text segment at left, right or at center (respectively when the label is rotatated the adirections are top, bottom and middle).*
+It has been added possability to align the text segment at left, right or at center (respectively when the label is rotatated the directions are top, bottom and middle).*

 Bugfixing:
 *- When the page is loaded for the first time, both checkboxes of label orientation are unchecked.*